Updated: Aug 6

 Lunges enjoy popularity amongst fitness enthusiasts because they improve muscular endurance whilst developing agility and coordination.
 Furthermore, lunges are often used in sports conditioning because they work several components of fitness simultaneously making them a very effective exercise.

-Lead off with a leg of your choice – either the left or the right – by stepping out about 2 to 3 foot to your front.
+Lead off with a leg of your choice and step out about two to three feet to your front.

-When the foot is firmly planted bend the knee until your hamstring roughly makes 90-degree angle with the calf.
-In this position the rear leg should be extended with a slight bend of kink at the knee.
+When the foot is firmly planted bend the knee until your hamstring roughly makes a 90-degree angle with the calf.
+In this position, the rear leg should be extended with a slight bend of kink at the knee.

 To conclude the movement fire through the quadriceps of the lead leg and return back to the start position.